isomerpages/nea-cgs/_campaigns/Say YES to Waste Less/SYTWL Deals.md

 <img style="width: 70%;" height="auto" width="100%" alt="" src="/images/Say YES to Waste Less/Partners (2025)/Carlton_Logo.jpg">
 </div>
 <p><strong>Carlton Hotel</strong>
-<br>Starting on 15 April 2025, customers can enjoy a 10% discount at Tuxedo
+<br>Starting on 15 April 2025, customers can enjoy a <strong>10% discount</strong> at <strong>Tuxedo Cafe &amp; Patisserie</strong> when
-Cafe &amp; Patisserie when they bring their Bring-Your-Own-Cup (BYOC) to purchase coffee or tea.
+they bring their Bring-Your-Own-Cup (BYOC) to purchase coffee or tea.
 This is an ongoing programme by the hotel to raise awareness and promote environmentally friendly initiatives.
 Terms and conditions apply.</p>
 </td>
 </tr>
 <tr>